doroteaevanias-afk/LLMforPlanning/README.md

 3. If the environment's prompt needs environment-specific framing (units, objective description), add a `generate_economic_prompt_x` + `plan_economic_x` pair in `economic_role.py` and pass it as `Planner(economic_plan_fn=plan_economic_x)`.

-**Key: `agent_core/` never changes.** Verified twice — EV2Gym and SustainGym share the identical planner, LLM client, and repair logic.
+**Key:**  the common planner, LLM client, contracts, and repair logic do not need to change when adding a new environment.
+Environment-specific behaviour is introduced through adapters and role-specific prompt functions.
 ---

 ## LLM Output Reliability